NoisyCake/vless_config_updater/README.md

 # vless_config_updater

 A background tool that pulls a public list of URI-like Xray/Sing-box configs and filters out only working VLESS entries.

+A detailed description of the project is available on the [author's website](https://noisycake.ru/projects/vless_config_updater/)
 </div>

 ## Install & Setup